 Farmer’s Market Salad

-A hearty salad to serve as a side dish or a main, using fresh in-season ingredients you may already have on hand.
+A Farmer’s Market Salad is a hearty side dish or a main entree, using fresh in-season ingredients you may already have on hand.

 - Prep Time: 15 mins